Homer Woodson Hargiss: Kansas

 From 1928 to 1932, Hargiss served as the head football coach at University of Kansas, compiling a record of 18–16–2.
 He was fired as football coach on October 10, 1932, two days after the Jawhawks lost at home to Oklahoma, 21–6.
 Hargiss was succeeded by assistant coach Adrian Lindsey.

 Football developments

 Use of the huddle

-Oregon State was one of the first schools nationally to use the huddle formation in a game.
+Oregon Agricultural College was one of the first schools nationally to use the huddle formation in a game.
 It happened against the University of Washington in Seattle in 1918.
 Hargiss instructed the starters that once they returned to the field, they were to stand 10 yards behind the ball before the beginning of each play and whisper to one another what they were going to do next.

 An eyewitness to the game was veteran Seattle sports columnist Royal Brougham, whose stories of the contest give testimony today to OSU's early use of this pioneering new formation.